 This workshop aims to bring together researchers from a range of perspectives to better understand trends in mortality and life expectancy in the United Kingdom and to explore the factors behind these trends.

-- Prof John Beard, CEPAR Professorial Fellow, University of New South Wales and former Director of the World Health Organisation's (WHO) Department of Ageing and Life Course
+- Prof John Beard, CEPAR Professorial Fellow, UNSW Sydney and former Director of the World Health Organisation's (WHO) Department of Ageing and Life Course

 - Prof Andrew Dilnot, Warden of Nuffield College Oxford

 - Prof Philip Clarke, CEPAR Chief Investigator, Health Economics Research Centre, University of Oxford

 - Prof Alastair Gray, Health Economics Research Centre, University of Oxford